Blogtober Fest: Louder Than War

 Promoters Lost In The Manor made a real effort with the presentation of the gig with great lights and a powerful PA sound.
-The response from the audience was immediate and continued from the end of the first killer song by LIINES through a crowd teasing punk set by Art Trip and the Static Sound to the raucous calls for an encore at the end of our set.
+The response from the audience was immediate for LIINES through a crowd teasing punk set by Art Trip and the Static Sound to the raucous calls for an encore at the end of our set.

 There was a strong representation of female musicians - including two all female bands - on this line up by a female curator.
 All the musicians watched, supported and talked to each other which was refreshing.
-This is how you build a real underground scene as opposed to a simulated online social network.
+This is how you build a real underground scene as opposed to just an online social network.

-We enjoyed chatting with legendary new music supporter John Kennedy who played songs by all three bands on his next Radio X X-Posure show saying "Deux Furieuses were on amazing form" with kind words for each band.
+We enjoyed chatting with DJ John Kennedy who played songs by all three bands on his next Radio X X-Posure show saying "Deux Furieuses were on amazing form" with kind words for each band.
 Nigel Powell (Frank Turner's drummer whom we met when we supported Frank Turner at The Roundhouse) came and tweeted the next day "Deux Furieuses were phenomenal.
 Vas is a truly inspiring drummer for me".
-Ade Riches, manager at Creative Sounds UK, wrote "This is the first time I have seen Deux Furieuses and they were off the scale".
+Ade Riches from Creative Sounds UK, wrote "This is the first time I have seen Deux Furieuses and they were off the scale".
 Roger Mairlot, The Gigslut, who has seen us many times wrote that he enjoyed a "non stop rock set from the fearsome twosome".
 Get In Her Ears' Kate Crudgington also made it despite suffering a massive hangover from being at DOLLS single launch the night before!

 We wanted to raise the temperature with this set.
-It was special gig for us and we left feeling energised by the feedback we received with more new songs on their way into the live set and encouraged about London's underground music scene.
+It was special gig for us and we left feeling energised by the feedback we received about the new songs making their way into the live set and encouraged about London's underground music scene.

-Our next show is a Veterans for Peace UK benefit gig at The Water Rats on 10th November, invited by Ian Olliver (PJ Harvey's original bassist) at the recommendation of Rob Ellis (PJ Harvey) who produced our album.
+Our next show is a Veterans for Peace UK benefit gig at The Water Rats on 10th November, invited by original PJ Harvey bassist Ian Olliver.